Skip to main content

 which tagline formula works best for a service business

-Benefit-focused formulas are the safest starting point — service clients buy outcomes, not processes.
-If you're entering a market with a dominant frustrating option, try the contrast formula to position against the status quo.
-Run both on the same business type and compare which feels more honest.
+Benefit-focused is the safest starting point — service clients buy outcomes, not processes, so leading with what they gain is directly relevant.
+If you're entering a market where a dominant, frustrating alternative already exists, try the contrast formula to position against the status quo.
+Run both on the same business type and compare — the contrast usually reveals which framing feels more honest.

 can I use a generated tagline commercially without trademark issues

 Generated lines are starting points, not finished legal assets.
-Before using one commercially, search the USPTO database and Google for existing use.
-Common phrases and generic descriptors are rarely trademarkable, but if a line is close to something in market, modify it before publishing.
+Before using one commercially, search the USPTO database and run the exact phrase in quotes on Google to check for existing use.
+Common phrases and generic descriptors are rarely trademarkable, but if a line is close to something already in market, modify it before publishing.